Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Introduction

 \subsection{Outline of the general result}

 Going back to the linear problem studied in this paper, we proceed to explain the general setup in more detail.
-Let $\oX$ be a compact orientable $(n-1)$-dimensional manifold with boundary $Y=\pa\oX$ and interior $X=\oX^\circ$, and let $M=\R_t\times X$, which is thus $n$-dimensional.
+Let $\oX$ be a connected, compact, orientable $(n-1)$-dimensional manifold with non-empty boundary $Y=\pa\oX\neq\emptyset$ and interior $X=\oX^\circ$, and let

+which is thus $n$-dimensional.
 Denote the connected components of $Y$, which are of dimension $(n-2)$, by $Y_i$, for $i$ in a finite index set $I$.
 We assume that $M$ is equipped with the metric